 - CPR Training

-Most School of Health Education programs require CPR training prior to attending labs and/or clinical sites.
+Most School of Health Sciences and School of Nursing programs require CPR training prior to attending labs and/or clinical sites.

 The required CPR training level is American Red Cross BLS for Health Care Providers or American Heart Association BLS for Health Care Providers.
 These courses include infant through adult CPR and AED training and a return demonstration of CPR/AED performance.